 HIPPO HUNTING: Scenes of the deceased hunting hippos and crocodiles were featured at most non-royal tombs of the Old Kingdom.
 While many nobles likely hunted in their free time, these scenes were undoubtedly symbolic.

-Hippos and crocodiles were both aspects of Set, the enemy of Osiris who also sets forth the serpent Apopis in the Duat.
+Hippos and crocodiles were both aspects of Set, the enemy of Osiris who also unleashes the serpent Apopis in the Duat.
 These scenes, then, represented overcoming Set’s obstacles in the underworld (and also while still alive).

 BIRD CATCHING: Depictions of the deceased catching wild birds are common throughout Old Kingdom tombs.
 And it remained prevalent for thousands of years.